A funny thing happened on the way to crowdsourcing a list of favored WordPress plugins from last week’s #blogchat.

 P.S.
 Mark your calendar for Sun., 6/23.
 Special guest: @jaybaer

-Learn from your online publishing peers.
-Content strategies and insights from online editors, bloggers and content marketers on the cutting edge.
-Download now!
+Download our eBook filled with content strategies and insights from online editors, bloggers and content marketers on the cutting edge.